xfce-ricer/custom-xfce-panels/Different styles/README.md

 ## 2. Arc x Nelio - FLoating Panel

-This one is a personal favorite, Arc theme using Nelio WM theme ([Nelio theme made by addy-dclxvi](https://github.com/addy-dclxvi/xfwm4-theme-collections/blob/master/README.md))
+This one is a personal favorite, A panel to compliment Arc theme using Nelio WM theme ([Nelio theme made by addy-dclxvi](https://github.com/addy-dclxvi/xfwm4-theme-collections/blob/master/README.md))

 **Sneak Peak**